protesilaos/my-website/_codelog/2025-12-10-emacs-lisp-elements-book-version-2.md

 count.
 I explain more concepts and do it from the ground up.
 Every single one of the original chapters is redone.
-They now contain insights into functionality they would previously hint at, such as how 'apply' works in practice, what a non-local exit is, and how recursive editing is done.
+They now contain insights into functionality they would previously hint at, such as how `apply` works in practice, what a non-local exit is, and how recursive editing is done.

 I have also added several new chapters.
 As before, chapters have